whmsft/ttk-Surface-Blue/README.md

 Credits:
 - me (for the whole theme)
-- Paint.net (for the software on which the icons are designed
+- Paint.net (for the software on which the images are designed.)
-- rdbende (for the Azure-ttk-Theme on which this is theme is based on.
+- rdbende (for the Azure-ttk-Theme on which this is theme is based on.)
-- Microsoft (for Windows and Metro UI)
+- Microsoft (for Windows and Metro UI.)
-- Advanced Installer (for the idea which made me make this theme)
+- Advanced Installer (for the idea which made me make this theme.)